matthewyang204/pyshuf2/README.md

 for shuf for more details.
 I haven't used shuf -- I wrote this because it didn't come standard on MacOS.

+### "Cookbook"

+Generate a random number from 0 to 99

+     $ pyshuf -i 0-99 -n 1
+     73

+Pick a random word from the dictionary (dictionary location may vary)

+     $ pyshuf --input-file /usr/share/dict/words -n 1
+     irreflectiveness

+Shuffle the first 10 words from the dictionary

+     $ head /usr/share/dict/words | pyshuf
+     aardvark
+     aalii
+     Aaron
+     a
+     aa
+     Aani
+     aam
+     aardwolf
+     A
+     aal

+Use input from the command line

+     pyshuf: error: argument -e/--echo: ignored explicit argument 'cho'
+     $ pyshuf --echo one two three four five four
+     two
+     three
+     one
+     five

 ### Implemented

     --e, --echo